Craft A Unique Experience

 If Plans Change

-Due to the ongoing COVID-19 pandemic, OCS strongly emphasizes the importance of having more than one plan especially if you are considering going internationally.
-Check out our slide deck with helpful information about what to do when plans change.
+Sometimes events outside of your control may force your plans to change.
+OCS strongly emphasizes the importance of having more than one plan especially if you are considering going internationally.
+Talk with an OCS advisor about your top choice plan and possible backup plans.

 Congratulations on securing your experience!
 Now it’s time to plan your experience to make the most of your professional development.